HandsOnDataViz/book/docs/HandsOnDataViz.md

 map.
-If the answer is yes, then proceed to the second question: *Can the data be mapped as points or polygons?* These are the two most likely cases (which are sometimes confused), in contrast to the less-common third option, *polylines*, which represent paths and routes.
+If the answer is yes, then proceed to the second question: *Can the data be mapped as points or polygons?* These are the two most likely cases (which are sometimes confused), in contrast to the less-common third option, polylines, which represent paths and routes.

 What type of data do you see listed below: points or polygons?